Monitoring the Health of Transplanted Organs

 Chief Clinical Advisor, Co-founder, Board Director

 Dr. Michael E. Mitchell MD is a pediatric cardiothoracic surgeon at the Children’s Hospital of Wisconsin and is a Professor of Surgery in the Department of Surgery, Division of Pediatric Cardiothoracic Surgery at MCW.
 He is a member of the American Surgical Association and has held numerous national leadership positions.
-Prior to founding TAI Diagnostics, Dr. Mitchell was a co-founder of Ariosa Diagnostics, a leading global molecular diagnostics company (San Jose, CA), and a co-founder of MDinteractive (Framingham, MA), a company that provides a Physician Quality Reporting System.
+Prior to founding TAI Diagnostics, Mike was a co-founder of Ariosa Diagnostics, a leading global molecular diagnostics company (San Jose, CA), and a co-founder of MDinteractive (Framingham, MA), a company that provides a Physician Quality Reporting System.

 Dr. Mitchell has a number of medically related patents with several resulting in FDA approved devices.
 He earned his B.A. in chemistry from Princeton University, and M.D.
 Magna Cum Laude from Harvard University.
 He completed his clinical training in surgery at the Brigham and Women’s Hospital, Boston Children’s Hospital, and the Children’s Hospital of Philadelphia.